gryf/ebook-converter/README.rst

 - Python 3.6 or newer
 - `Liberation fonts`_
 - setuptools
-- C compiler (yes, there is a single module, which is written in C)

 No Python2 support.
 Even if Calibre probably still is able to run on Python2, I do not have an intention to support it.